English subsidy of James VI: Cursed as English knights

 The subsidy was not always regarded as beneficial by the people of Scotland.
 In April 1591 James VI sent Sir John Carmichael and William Stewart of Blantyre to Glasgow to arrest Brian O'Rourke, a rebel to Queen Elizabeth in Ireland, and take him to England.
 This caused a riot in Glasgow, because the arrest was thought likely to damage the Irish trade, and Carmichael and Blantyre were cursed as "Queen Elizabeth's knights" and the king for taking "English angels", a clear reference to the subsidy James VI received from Queen Elizabeth.
 Carmichael and Blantyre were disappointed by the subsequent execution of O'Rourke.
 James VI would later argue that he deserved increased amounts of subsidy for his compliance in the rendition of O'Rourke.

-Costume fit for a king and a queen
+Costume fit for a King and a Queen

-James VI asked Chancellor Maitland to resolve issues over pay in the royal households in April 1591 after kitchen staff deserted their posts, and discussed the subject of paying two departing members of the queen's household (Christopher Cariot and George Epping) with either money or livery clothes.
-He reminded Maitland of promises he had made to Anne's mother, Sophie of Mecklenburg-Güstrow, writing, "Suppose we be not wealthy, let us be proud poor bodies".

 Much of the subsidy was allocated to pay for clothes worn by the monarchs.
 In July 1594 the textile merchant Robert Jousie was paid £18,280 Scots from the subsidy money for the clothes he had supplied to the king and Anne of Denmark.
 Jousie declared on 1 February 1596 he had spent £71,513-14d Scots on the queen's clothes in six years.
 He kept meticulous accounts of fabrics supplied to the royal tailors which are held by the National Archives of Scotland.
 Such expenditure demonstrated the power and stability of the Stuart monarchy.